langgenius/aws-cdk-for-dify/README.md

    Modify the environment variable values in the `.env` file.

    **Note:**
-   - If you are using the AWS China region, you need to configure the `AWS_LOAD_BALANCER_REPO` for proper functionality.
+   - If you are using the AWS China region, you need to configure the `AWS_EKS_CHART_REPO_URL` for proper functionality.
    - It is recommended to use an existing VPC for easier resource access.

 5. **CDK Bootstrap:**